visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-configuration.md

 Environment variable | Description
 --- | ---
-`FoundationaLLM:AppConfig:ConnectionString` | Connection string to the Azure App Configuration instance.
+`FoundationaLLM_AppConfig_ConnectionString` | Connection string to the Azure App Configuration instance.

 The following table describes the required configuration parameters for the vectorization pipelines.